Reading time: 10 – 15 minutes

 Nonetheless, many loanwords have survived and thrived in the language.
 Some arrived long ago and now are completely assimilated.
-For instance, that Czech-est of delicacies, the dumpling, is widely known as a knedlík – a word which comes German Knödel, and which Jan Hus himself included among his list of hated Germanisms in the early 15th century.
+For instance, that Czech-est of delicacies, the dumpling, is widely known as a knedlík – a word that comes German Knödel.
+Jan Hus himself even included it among his list of hated Germanisms in the early 15th century.

 Other words are more recent entrants into the lexicon, and so tend to reflect something of their origin in their spelling.
 As one of today’s global languages, English has contributed much to modern Czech, such as words like meeting, leader and business.
 Though some people object to it, their naturalised status within the language has even led to their spelling as mítink, lídr and byznys.

 As a general rule, the longer a loanword has existed within a language, the greater the chances of its assimilation in sound and spelling.
 While the English loanwords tend to be newer and therefore more obvious, words borrowed from prestigious languages of the past tend not to be so apparent.
 Religious terms, for example, borrowed from Latin and Greek many centuries ago, include words like biskup, kostel and mše (‘bishop’, ‘church’, ‘mass’), which have diverged in form and even meaning from Latin episcopus, castellum and missa.
 Likewise, the Czech words for ‘vinegar’ and ‘chalk’, ocet and křída, aren’t too much like their Latin ancestors acētum and crēta, from which English gets acetic and cretaceous.